platform9/pf9ctl/README.md

 ```
 - **prep-node**

- This command prepares a node to be ready to be added to a cluster.
-It installs all the required pre-requisites on the nodes and installs the Platform9 host agent and other required software on the nodes.
+ This command onboards a node.
+It installs platform9 packages on the host.
+After completion of this command, the node is available to be managed on the Platform9 control plane.
  ```sh
 #pf9ctl prep-node --help